 Ex.
 Jennifer Smith

-Neighbors, fellow parents: it’s up to us to make sure our children get the physical activity they need for mental, emotional, and physical health.
-It’s up to us to help change whether or not schools are providing our children with the proper physical education classes to grow up smart and strong.
-If we want our kids to have success in the future, we must Exercise their Minds™ and protect PE, today.
-Join me in standing up for the health of our children, and support physical education in schools.
+Teachers, neighbors, fellow parents: it’s up to us to make sure schools are providing our kids with the proper physical education classes to grow up resilient, smart and strong.
+If we want our kids to have success in the future, we must Exercise their Minds™ and protect PE in schools nationwide.
+Join me in standing up for the health of our children and supporting physical education in schools.